 For adults, we offer educational opportunities on Sundays during the education hour (9:00–10:00 a.m.), on Wednesdays during our LOGOS program and regularly on Wednesday mornings.
 During the Sunday 9:00 a.m. education hour we strive to offer opportunities to learn and grow in faith, experience religion from a different faith perspective and discover ways to promote social justice.
 We also offer programming specific to parents as they journey through raising their children in a complicated and confused world.
 We also have special book studies usually during Advent, Lent and the summer .

-Classes will start promptly at 9:00 a.m. in Room 201 (second floor of the education wing) and will be led by Christian Education Director Greg Halterman.
+Classes start at 9:00 a.m. in Room 201 (second floor of the education wing) and are led by Christian Education Director Greg Halterman.

 Questions?
 Contact Greg Halterman at 515-279-3658, for more information.